BlackWhiteYoshi/CircleDI/Readme_md/Blazor.md

   - **Blazor Hybrid**: That environment has the least amount of default services.
 All these services are also available in the other environments.
   - **Blazor Webassembly**: All default services that are available in webassembly.
 Has some unique services (*LazyAssemblyLoader*, *WebAssemblyHostEnvironment*) that are only available in this environment.
-  - **Blazor Server**: Has over one hundred of default services, most of them are omitted.
+  - **Blazor Server**: Has over one hundred default services, most of them are omitted.
   - **Blazor Server and Webassembly**: All services that are compatible for server and webassembly environment are generated.
 This is the default.
   - **None**: No default services are generated.

-Additionally, if enabled (other value than **None**), a *System.IServiceProvider* parameter gets added to the constructor to wire up the default services.
+Additionally, if enabled (other value than **None**), a *System.IServiceProvider* parameter gets added to the constructor/InitServices()-method to wire up the default services.

 The singleton services have CreationTime constructor and the scoped services have CreationTime lazy.